Does the State of Minnesota Owe You Some Money? Maybe!

 As it turns out, the state Commerce Department routinely DOES send money to residents all over Minnesota.
 It's all part of the Minnesota Department of Commerce's Unclaimed Property Division.
-And according to its website, one of the department's goals for 2022 is to get your unclaimed property back to you.
+And one of the department's goals again in 2023 is to get your unclaimed property back to you.

 The site says this includes items like bank accounts, contents of safe deposit boxes, wages, insurance benefits, security deposits, stock dividends and other funds that remain unclaimed for three years or more.
 The site says they've already reunited Minnesotans with over $608,132,946 dollars in unclaimed property!